 This is a critical benefit, especially when dealing with SaaS products that could be difficult to understand.

-Certain platforms or solutions have too many features and have a complicated interface.
+Certain platforms or solutions have too many features and have complicated interfaces.
 This can confuse and overwhelm the customers.

 Not only does animation simplify such complex features and interfaces, but it also does it in a way that people remember for a long time.
 So, you can make a lasting impression among the audience about your product and brand.

 The higher retention value of animated videos also unlocks remarketing opportunities, which, if done well, can be a key in driving exponential sales.